 As the suggested usage for a digital Certificate differs on a per application basis, Subscribers are urged to appropriately study their requirements for their specific application before applying for a specific Certificate.
-Suspended or revoked Certificates are appropriately referenced in CRLs and published in Sectigo directories.
+Revoked Certificates are appropriately referenced in CRLs and published in Sectigo directories.